CodingWatchCollector/ableton-about--no-framework/README.md

 [Link to original Ableton site](https://www.ableton.com/en/about/)

-# Main reason to copy this page:
+# Main reasons to copy this page:
 - Solidify my CSS Grid knowledge
 - Build a complex page using WCAG recommendations
 - I like the design and I wanted to recreate it